 This is an evaluation of the Released Prisoners' Project (RPP) in Rwanda, a project that was financed and facilitated by the Norwegian Church Aid (NCA).
 The ...

 reconciliation, development aid, peacebuilding, Africa: Rwanda

 Rationale Chr.
 Michelsen Institute (CMI) and the University of Bergen Department of Comparative Politics have received seed funding from the CMI-UiB ...

 Background: Maximising health as the guiding principle for resource allocation in health has been challenged by concernsabout the distribution of health ...

 Report in External Series | Jun 2018

 Development organizations seek to improve support for gender reforms, especially among populations who might undermine implementation.
-Yet, ...
+Yet, little is ...

 News | 27 Sep 2010